What is a Quiz Step?

 How to create a Quiz Step (Basic Details)

-5. Type in your question that you would like to ask your learner here.
+Type in your question that you would like to ask your learner.
+Note the 250 character limit.

 You can also select to randomize the answers too.
-Unchecking this box will display the answers in the order you have written them in below.
+Unchecking this box will display the answers in the order you have written them.

-7. Type in a possible answer for the learner to choose from here.
-You can add as many possibly answers as you'd like, just be sure to mark the correct answers with the checkbox on the left of each.
-If you have multiple checkboxes marked (multiple answers that are correct), the user can
+Type in a possible answer for the learner to choose from here.
+You can add as many possible answers as you'd like, just be sure to mark the correct answers with the checkbox on the left of each.
+If you have multiple checkboxes marked (multiple answers that are correct), the user can.